Lefevre Peninsula

 The Lefevre Peninsula is a peninsula located in the Australian state of South Australia located about 15 km northwest of the Adelaide city centre.
 It is a narrow sand spit of about 30 km2 running north from its connection to the mainland.

 The name given to the peninsula by the traditional owners of the area, the Kaurna people, was Mudlangga, meaning "nose-place" in the Kaurna language.

 Location and extent

 Lefevre Peninsula, with a population of approximately 30,000 residents, is located on the east coast of Gulf St Vincent about 15 km north-west of the Adelaide city centre.
 The peninsula is bounded to the west by Gulf St Vincent and to the north and the east by the Port River.
 The southern boundary of the “topographical peninsula” has been determined by the Surveyor General of South Australia as being Recreation Road in the suburb of Semaphore Park as “an examination of old plans indicate that boats could have navigated the Port Adelaide River to approximately this point”.

+Suburbs on the Lefevre Peninsula include: Semaphore, Semaphore Park, Semaphore South, Ethelton, Glanville, New Port, Exeter, Birkenhead, Peterhead, Largs Bay, Largs North, Taperoo, Osborne, North Haven & Outer Harbor.